Notice to Patients – Dr Caroline Taylor

 We are also supporting and staffing the COVID vaccination clinics up to twice weekly and vaccinating over 1200 patients every month.
 We are still providing extended hours appointments on an evening and on a weekend mostly by telephone.

 You can contact the surgery by telephone, e-mail, text or by using on line consulting service (accurx).
-If you do not have access to any of these facilities then you can ring our front door intercom and our staff will assist you the best that we can.
-We currently don’t open our doors fully to allow patients to access the surgery and this in line with other surgeries in Calderdale and following local guidelines.
+If you do not have access to any of these facilities then you can come to the surgery and our staff will assist you the best that they can.

-The practice partners and management meet weekly to discuss the current situation and we will open the surgery doors to all patients once it is safe and sensible to do so.
+The practice partners and management meet weekly to discuss the current situation.
 We do hope that everyone understands the need to return to some kind of normality in a safe and managed fashion.
-We will also keep our patients informed via our website.
+We will also keep our patients informed via this website.

 Text from the above image: